Jump to main content

 The Promise

-That is why Bach needs angels – you!
+For this, Bach needs many angels – including you!

 Ein Bild vom dem Parkplatz, wo früher das Geburtshaus von Bach stand